Ceci n’est pas la Justice – Labour’s Andy Slaughter on Rockets

 Since rocket attacks from Gaza begun in 2004, 21 people have been killed in Israel, and yes of course we regret that.
 4594 Palestinians have been killed in Gaza.
 That figure is already out of date because 2 more were killed yesterday.
 And I don’t think you need to say very much more than that.
 The extraordinary disaparity in quality of arms which is not reflective – and I’m afraid, some of my colleagues was guilty of this, as the British media and the Israeli propaganda machine, that the whole impact in talking about rocket attacks in Gaza, in talking about alleged offenses by Palestinian side, is to mask that disparity, is to in some way obfuscate what is happening, so that some people who are uninformed but who would be sympathetic to the Palestinian cause, are not allowed to do so.”"

-I think it is a no-brainer, as to whose side you are on.”
+I think it is a no-brainer, as to whose side you are on.”“The Israeli propaganda machine tries to vilify the PSC… That is a sign of weakness.”

 The Shadow Justice Minister concludes: